farbenmeer/salary-committee/README.md

 We at [farbenmeer](https://farbenmeer.de/) decided to use a random picked committee to calculate the possible salarys for each colleague and to decide if the desired salary of one person is fair.

 This tool is responsible for the random pick of those persons.
-To garantee the diversity of the committee, we impemented a criteria system.
-You can decide the minimum ammount of male and female persons also as the minimum ammount of people who worked longer then a year in the company.
+To guarantee the diversity of the committee, we implemented a criteria system.
+You can decide the minimum amount of male and female persons also as the minimum amount of people who worked longer than a year in the company.

 ## Criteria